BarathThanigai/FUTURE_DS_03_Marketing_Funnel_Converion_Performance_Analysis/README.md

 ## Tools Used

-- Julius AI for data analysis
+- Julius AI (for data analysis)
 - HTML
+- CSS
+- JavaScript

 ---